 An essential nutrient for human flourishing I had forgotten.

+Hello Wild One, Before 2014 I had only ever taken psychedelics recreationally.
+While my initial intentions were admirable (curiosity and a deep desire to open my mind to new worlds and different possibilities) I had no idea what I was doing.
 I had some powerful experiences and some really difficult ones, but nothing seemed to stick or change things all that much.
 Over time what began as a well-intentioned exploration of what life had to offer coupled with a hard-to-shake intuition that there was something more than this day world I inhabited devolved into a way to distract and escape from my life.
-They became just “trips” I would occasionally take.
+They became just “trips” I would occasionally take. |

+The philosopher, Sam Harris, once described his early experiences with LSD like strapping a high-powered rocket to his back, never knowing which direction it was aimed.
+Likewise, my early experiences were adventurous gambles.
+With no one to guide me, sometimes I launched into a diamond-speckled cosmos of bliss and unity and sometimes I didn’t make it out of the stratosphere before plummeting through hell realms I didn’t know existed.
+Psychedelics are often described as non-specific amplifiers and that can be a helpful way of looking at them.
+What often seemed to be amplified in those early days for me was confusion.
 Back then I didn’t know how to cultivate the practices that would help me unlock their secrets.
 No one showed me how to prepare or helped me make meaning of the journeys I was going on.
 Set and setting is only the beginning—and even that advice, as useful as it is, is primarily focused on how to have a good trip rather than a bad one and misses the bigger picture of how to work with psychedelics as a spiritual tool altogether.

 How do I work with these psychoactive substances as a spiritual mirror?